Agroecology: Varieties

+This multi-layered use of the term encompassing science, practice, and movement has enabled agroecology to expand from the field or farm scale to the broader food-system scale, integrating ecological, social, economic, and cultural dimensions.

+Certification

+There are three varieties of agroecology that are both well defined and have a certification regime.
+These are firstly biodynamic farming, secondly organic agriculture, and thirdly Green Food (managed by China Green Food).
+For producers, certification enables certainty and oversight and the opportunity for achieving a premium price.
+For consumers, certification provides confidence that the stated good intentions have translated into actual production practices.
+Biodynamics is the oldest of the certified agroecologies, Organics is the most widely practiced certified agroecology (in 188 countries), and Green Food is the newest certified agroecology and was developed in China.

 History

 Overview

 The history of agroecology depends on whether it is considered a body of thought or a method of practice.
 Many indigenous cultures around the world have historically applied, and still apply, practices that today would be recognized as agroecological knowledge.
 Examples include Maori, Nahuatl, and many other indigenous peoples.

 The Mexica people that inhabited Tenochtitlan pre-colonization of the Americas used a process called chinampas that in many ways mirrors the use of composting in sustainable agriculture today.
 The use of agroecological practices such as nutrient cycling and intercropping occurs across hundreds of years and many different cultures.
 Indigenous peoples also currently make up a large proportion of people using agroecological practices, and those involved in the movement to move more farming into an agroecological paradigm.

 Pre-WWII academic thought

 According to Gliessman and Francis et al., agronomy and ecology were first linked with the study of crop ecology by Klages in 1928.
 This work is a study of where crops can best be grown.

 Wezel et al. say the first mention of the term agroecology was in 1928, with the publication of the term by Basil Bensin.
 Dalgaard et al. claim the German zoologist Friederichs was the first to use the name in 1930 in his book on the zoology of agriculture and forestry, followed by American crop physiologist Hansen in 1939, both using the word for the application of ecology within agriculture.